Kinegraph-X/Wav2Lip_with_cache/readme.md

 # A fork of the original Wav2Lip library

-Optimized in perf by caching frequently used video files (and embeddings) Also streams i/o to reduce network latency.
+Optimized in perf by caching frequently used video files (and embeddings).
+Also streams i/o to reduce network latency.
-Run it everywhere, using the residential workers from [the other repo](https://github.com/Kinegraph-X/Wav2Lip_resident)
+Run it anywhere, using the residential workers from [the other repo](https://github.com/Kinegraph-X/Wav2Lip_resident)

-This server is responsible for the inference and images generation (run it on a solid GPU) On your local machine, the workers are responsible for recording the sound form your mic, and displaying the resulting video.
+This server is responsible for the inference and images generation (run it on a solid GPU) On your local machine, the workers are responsible for recording the sound from your mic, and displaying the resulting video.

 ### Installation

+This is for a Google colab notebok :

+Add exclamation marks (!) if you're in that context, or adapt to your env...

 ```shell
 # ngrok, in case you need it (only for jupyter notebooks)